192-Hey, We Got New Features

 The cable TV industry has set an umbrella over the streaming market.
 Companies like YouTube and Hulu have used this umbrella to raise their prices at an even greater rate than has the cable TV industry.
 However, the streaming competitors have been careful to keep their prices notably below those of cable TV, so they continue to gain share.
 See HERE and HERE for more explanation.

 Bathroom innovations did not change market shares in the hotel industry.
-What did affect the industry is Marriott’s superb performance.
-It succeeded by offering multiple Price Points in the market, each supported by the concept of “affordable luxury” and superb personalized service that keep customers loyal.
+What did affect the industry is Marriott’s superb Function and Reliability performance.
+It succeeded by offering multiple Price Points in the market (Function), each supported by the concept of “affordable luxury” and superb personalized service (Reliability) that keep customers loyal.
 Marriott has grown organically and through acquisitions.
-In 2022 it is by far the largest hotelier in the world.
+In 2022, it is by far the largest hotelier in the world.